Kanegraffiti/parsl/docs/userguide/configuring.rst

 ---------------------------------

 :class:`~parsl.config.Config` objects are loaded to define the "Data Flow Kernel" (DFK) that will manage tasks.
-All Parsl applications start by creating or importing a configuration then calling the load function.
+All Parsl applications start by creating or importing a :ref:`Configuration <configuration>` then calling the load function.

 .. code-block:: python